hmac/kite/README.md

 Ruby's.
 Performance isn't a priority, and Lam is willing to sacrifice some to gain ergonomics or implementation simplicity.

-Compiled performance should be stronger, but is unlikely to compete with GHC, Java or C. Lam will make use of common functional programming language optimisations such as inlining and beta reduction, but won't have anywhere near GHC's level of advanced optimisation.
+Compiled performance should be stronger, but is unlikely to compete with Haskell or Go.
+Lam will make use of common functional programming language optimisations such as inlining and beta reduction, but won't have anywhere near GHC's level of advanced optimisation.

 # Runtime

-I'm not sure what Lam's runtime will look like.
-It is garbage collected, so we need a runtime of some description, but it's not something I have experience building.
-Multithreading would be a nice feature to have, especially as purity makes it a lot easier to use, but we can live without it initially while still remaining competitive with Ruby.

-I would be very interested in ideas for a simple but performant multithreaded runtime system.

-# Mutable references

-Haskell has `IORef`s and `MVar`s to safely model mutable state.
-Lam probably needs something like this as well to be generally useful, but I haven't given this much thought.
+Being a garbage collected language, Lam needs a runtime of some description.
+The interpreter will piggyback off Haskell's runtime, and offer bindings to GHC's concurrency primitives (green threads, IORefs, MVars, STM etc).
+When compiled to Go, Lam will leverage the Go runtime and can use the concurrency primitives available there (goroutings, channels etc).

 # Exceptions